Jackson-Dana/Data_projects_TripleTen/04-machine_learning_for_texts/README.md

 ### The Data

 The data was stored in the `imdb_reviews.tsv` file.
 It was provided by Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
+(2011).
+Learning Word Vectors for Sentiment Analysis.
+The 49th Annual Meeting of the Association for Computational Linguistics (ACL 2011).
+This dataset was too large to post here on github.
 The selected fields included:

 - `review`: the review text
 - `pos`: the target, '0' for negative and '1' for positive